Delay the Disease

 Randy Eady, located in Delray Beach, Florida, where he is known as the “Foot Whisperer” for his promotion of whole body health and balance through treatment of the feet, discusses a program designed to help both medicalized and “non-med” PDers deal with the condition’s symptoms.

 Did you realize that walking on rocks can provide relief from your symptoms?
 Really.
 This is not a joke.
-Listen to the show to learn why.
+Listen to the interview to learn why.

 The Best Year of My Life: John Scappi on the benefits of 5htp